Call us anytime, any day on ☏ 09060960109

 A: We suggest you wear shorts and a shirt (possibly sleeveless) as this improves access for required assessment, and unhindered movement for exercise.
 You may also come along with any diagnostic imaging ( Xray/MRI) or report if available.

-A: Yes, We Partner with a few major HMOs both Nationally and Internationally (including AXA Mansard, Leadway Health, MetroHealth HMO, Hygeia HMO, Bupa and Reliance HMO).
+A: Yes, We Partner with a few major HMOs both Nationally and Internationally (including AXA Mansard, Leadway Health, MetroHealth HMO, Hygeia HMO, Bupa, Allianz care and Reliance HMO).
 However, please confirm with your HMO before booking an appointment.

 Q: Do I need to be referred for Physiotherapy by a doctor or specialist?